Wokoro/Wokoro/README.md

 <br>

-I am a fullstack software developer, who has a demostrated history of building scalable and secure software systems, with a variety of teams and software software development environments.
+I am a fullstack software developer, who has a demostrated history of building scalable and secure software systems, with a variety of teams and software  development environments.

 <br>